Cash flow forecasting

-Cash flow forecasting is the process of obtaining an estimate of a company's future cash levels, and its financial position more generally.
+Cash flow forecasting is the process of obtaining an estimate of a company's future cash levels, and its financial position more broadly.
 A cash flow forecast is a key financial management tool, both for large corporates, and for smaller entrepreneurial businesses.
 The forecast is typically based on anticipated payments and receivables.
 Several forecasting methodologies are available.

 Function

 Cash flow forecasting is an element of financial management.
 Maintaining a company's cash flow is a central part of managing the business and the financing of ongoing operations — particularly for start-ups and small enterprises.
-If the business runs out of cash and is not able to obtain new finance, it will become insolvent, and eventually declare Bankruptcy.
+If the business runs out of funds and is not able to obtain new finance, it will become insolvent, and be forced to declare bankruptcy.

-Cash flow forecasting helps management forecast (predict) cash levels to avoid insolvency.
-The frequency of forecasting is determined by several factors, such as characteristics of the business, the industry and regulatory requirements.
+Cash flow forecasting helps managements forecast cash levels to avoid insolvency.
+The frequency of forecasting is determined by several factors, such as characteristics of the business, the industry, and regulatory requirements.
 In a stressed situation, where insolvency is near, forecasting may be needed on a daily basis.

 Key items and aspects of cash flow forecasting: